+'''

+FORCE VSMWORK1

-FORCE VSMWORK1 XAUTOLOG VSMWORK1
+XAUTOLOG VSMWORK1

+'''

-4. Give the virtual server where you will install the zHCP B, C, D, and G privileges.
-The zHCP needs class B privilege so it could use the FLASHCOPY command (if permitted), class C privilege so it could use the SEND command, and class D privilege so it could use the PURGE command.
-In order for the zHCP to have these privileges, you must log onto MAINT after the user has been created and issue:
+3. Give the virtual server where you will install the zHCP B, C, D, and G privileges.
+The zHCP needs class B privilege to use the FLASHCOPY command (if available), class C privilege to use the SEND command, and class D privilege to use the PURGE command.
+In order for the zHCP to have these privileges, you must open a 3270 console, logon to MAINT after the user has been created, and issue:

+'''

 DIRM FORUSER LINUX2 CLASS BCDG

+'''

-5. Log off MAINT
+4. Log off MAINT